Poverty 2004 -2009 File

 felicity.lawrence@guardian.co.uk

-Special report Refugees Special investigation Maggie O'Kane: the refugee trail
+Special investigation Maggie O'Kane:

-No peace without hope
+No peace

 The Australian - Roy Eccleston